DataBooth/duckdb-utils/docs/cli.rst

 A TUI is a "text user interface" (or "terminal user interface") - a keyboard and mouse driven graphical interface running in your terminal.

-``sqlite-utils`` has experimental support for a TUI for building command-line invocations, built on top of the `Trogon <https://github.com/Textualize/trogon/>`__ TUI library.
+``duckdb-utils`` has experimental support for a TUI for building command-line invocations, built on top of the `Trogon <https://github.com/Textualize/trogon/>`__ TUI library.

 To enable this feature you will need to install the ``trogon`` dependency.
 You can do that like so: